 - Sourdough Bread: The bread can make or break a stuffing recipe!
-Go for something guaranteed to be delicious by using sourdough bread.
+Go for something guaranteed to be delicious by using sourdough bread (or check out our list of bread types here for more ideas).
 You’ll need 1 large loaf, amounting to about 10 cups of cubed bread.

 - Olive Oil or Butter: Either olive oil or butter can be used to cook the mushrooms and coat the bread cubes.
 You’ll need 4 tablespoons, divided.

 - Mushrooms: Mushrooms add a great savory flavor and texture to stuffing.
 Be sure they’re sliced or chopped prior to sautéing! (guide to cutting mushrooms this way)

 - Veggies: Onion, celery, and carrots bring loads of flavor while helping this vegetable stuffing pair well with your other Thanksgiving dishes.